sonia-kwak/sonia-kwak.github.io/src/pages/ciclomapa/index.md

         "brazilian cities viewed": "290"
     }'>
 </results-banner>

+# Looking ahead

+With the current version in production we wanted to start gathering context to think about its future.
+We had some ideas in our mind but lots of people also came with others.
+Although we had a product vision of what the future could look like we didn't have a clear strategy of what should be focused first.
+So I've planned a research to interview users and other specialists all around Brazil to understand in more depth their needs and also get feedback about the product.

 <!-- Our main conclusions have been:
 * We validated CicloMapa is innovative, i.e. there isn't an alternative tool that does what we do, and that it already brings value to the community by facilitating the visualization and download of OSM data.